datahub-project/datahub/docs/lineage/lineage-feature-guide.md

 #### Adding Lineage Edges

-Once you click "Edit Upstream" or "Edit Downstream" a modal will open that allows you to manage lineage for the selected entity in the chosen direction.
+Once you click "Edit Upstream" or "Edit Downstream," a modal will open that allows you to manage lineage for the selected entity in the chosen direction.
 In order to add a lineage edge to a new entity, search for it by name in the provided search bar and select it.
 Once you're satisfied with everything you've added, click "Save Changes."
-If you change your mind you can always cancel or exit without saving the changes you've made.
+If you change your mind, you can always cancel or exit without saving the changes you've made.

 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/lineage/add-upstream.png"/>